pakhuiying/CoastalWQL/README.md

 CoastalWQL is still in development, additional branches added for updates/development

 - Atmospheric correction
-- Developing sun-glint correction algorithm for turbid/shallow regions
+- Integration with SUGAR: sun-glint correction algorithm for turbid/shallow regions